DavidAJ96/SIGCRIOIGUAZU/README.md

 # Sigc

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.1 and NPM 6.0.

 ## Development server